rhardih/bad/README.md

 bad extract sqlite3-3.21.0
 ```

-Note, use tab-completion to show which targets can currently be extracted.
+Note, in order to see which targets can currently be extracted, either use the
+built-in tab completion or use the related `bad list` sub command.

 Once done, you should have all the files from the installation, available under
 the subfolder *extracted*: